Michael P. Melendez, Simmons College, GSSW

 452: Leadership In Action for Social Work Practice

 When I began my career as a clinical social worker, I had only a vague notion that perhaps I wanted to teach at some point in my career.
-In 1988, an opportunity was presented to me to join the Field Education faculty and with this position the chance to teach a course on racism and oppression.
+I thought my career would focus on simply providing psychotherapy.
+Since my graduation I have had a range of experiences as a clinical practitioner with children, adults and family.
+I have served on boards and provided leadership in program planning and quality assurance and written and conducted research.
+I have been part of innovative programs and national professional organizations in leadership position.
+Nothing I really imagine when I began in 1983.
+In 1988, an opportunity was presented to me to join the Field Education faculty and with this position the chance to teach a course I thought critical to excellent clinical practice on racism and oppression.
 That year convinced me that I wanted to pursue a career in academia.
 In 1989, I joined the faculty full-time and have remained ever since.

 At the Simmons College School of Social Work, we strive to integrate a rapidly changing practice world with the soundest traditions of clinical social work.
-Our graduates are prepared to function in a multi-cultural society and to value and promote diversity.
+Our students are exposed to the current trends in practice (aging, criminal justice, ect) and the most current practice modalities (evidenced based interventions with trauma and addictions).
 We are a faculty that prides ourselves in being student centered.
-We are an institution that prides itself in the creating an environment that fosters collaborative and cooperative learning.
-We prepare our students extremely well.
+We are an institution that actively creates an environment that fosters collaborative and cooperative learning.
+We prepare our students to be competitive in today's market place.

 Since 1988 I have had the opportunity to teach across the curriculum.
-I have been a Field liaison and advisor, been the chair/coordinator of the Racism and Oppression course, have taught Research, Clinical Practice and Human Behavior and the Social Environment.
+I have been a Field liaison advisor, been the chair/coordinator of the Racism and Oppression course, have taught first and second year Research courses, Social Work Practice I and II, Advanced Clinical Practice, two electives focused on addictive disorders and Human Behavior and the Social Environment.
 While I am primarily lodged in the Clinical Practice Sequence it has been important for me to teach across the curriculum.
 It has facilitated my teaching and my ability to integrate the various components into student learning.

 My practice and research interests have been an evolution.
 Originally I was trained as a child and family therapist focused on issues of child maltreatment.
 I worked a number of years at Judge Baker Children's Center and in a private practice.
+I became known for my expertise in culturally competent practice and was sought after as a trainer.
 Through my experience there I became interested in the impact of addiction and life threatening diseases, particularly HIV/AIDS, on families.
 I am actively involved in a number of community organizations, at the board and consultant level.
+I soon was sought after to provide organization development for social service nonprofits.
+For the past several years I have been a research associate for the Institute on Urban Health Research at Northeastern University focused on evidenced-based spiritually-oriented therapy.
+I have also been a senior consultant to two public sector women's treatment programs for addictions.
+Being in the practice field helps me to be aware of the challenges and current trends our students face.
 I feel fortunate to be a clinical social work professional.
 I have loved the work and people I have had the privilege of working with.
 I am grateful for the opportunity to foster the next generation of practitioners of a profession that I admire and am committed to.

-Please don't hesitate to contact me.
-I would be happy to answer your questions about our program.
+Should you wish to explore your career goals please don't hesitate to contact me.
+I would be happy to answer your questions about the profession and our program.